An overwintering expedition through the Northwest Passage

 As temperatures drop, the sea will freeze.

-The boat will become part of the ice.
+The boat becomes part of the ice.

 For months, there is no movement.